guidance-guarantee-programme/pension_guidance/content/how_to_sell_an_annuity.md

 ^Pension Wise will offer guidance on selling an annuity when the new rules come in.^

+## Dependants and beneficiaries

+If you have an annuity which continues to pay an income to someone (a beneficiary) after you die you may not be able to sell it without their consent.

+Ask your provider if you don’t know if your annuity has a beneficiary.

+^Get advice or guidance if you’re the beneficiary of an annuity and you’re being put under pressure to give your consent.^

+## Joint annuities

+If you have a [joint annuity](/guaranteed-income#types-of-annuity), you may not be able to sell it without the agreement of the other person.

 ## Scams

 Beware of [pension scams](https://www.pensionwise.gov.uk/scams) contacting you unexpectedly about selling your annuity.
 You could lose all your money and pay high amounts of tax and extra fees.